djbrown14/Milestone-Project1/README.md

 This page will allow the user to contact me and be directed to a new page where there will be a message saying 'i will get back shortly'.
 The user will be asked to submit their full name and email address and a message.

 Features Left to Implement
+Download cv and contact me unable to seperate them
+I wanted to have the download cv on left and contact me on the right side of the home page but i didnt have enough time to fix this problem.

+Links to resume and contact information
+I did not have enough time to add the links that would take the user from the home page to the contact page.

+General layout with larger screens
+I was unable to get the contact section and the resume side by side when viewing on a larger device for better use.

+My services table looks unappealing
+I ran out to time to be able to give my services table a better style.
+My aim was just to get the information out on the page.

+Contact page submit
+I have not been able to reate a secondary page for the viewer to see once they submit in the contact section.

 Testing

 I have made my website pleasing to the eye on both mobile and desktop.
-I have used media queries to

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+I have used media queries to change the layout of my website which is pleasing to the eyes.
+In the portfolio section i have increased the image columns to give the user a better experience.

+Some of my images are not loading every time the website is lauched but unsure if this is due to my internet speed.
+Download cv and contact me is sitting above each other whether as i would of liked them on either side of the page to make it look more peasing to the viewer.

 Validator Testing
 HTML